Passe2142/rick-morty-characters/README.md

-# Rick and Morty Character Search App with Firebase Authentication
+# Rick and Morty Character Search SPA with Firebase Authentication

 This is a React application that allows users to search for Rick and Morty characters using the [Rick and Morty API](https://rickandmortyapi.com/).
 It also includes Firebase authentication for user signup and login.